 Call the doctor if your baby has any problems such as:

 - Redness or swelling

-- Does not respond to objects, movement, or light or is not tracking with their eyes
+- Not responding to objects, movement, or light

 - Signs of infection, including fever and chills

 - Any new symptoms